datanav/docs/entitymodel.rst

        entities.
 The value is meant to be opaque, and should not be parsed or interpreted by other parties than the data source that produced it.
 The ``_updated`` value can be passed through to the ``since`` request parameter in HTTP endpoints.
-Optional.
+     -

+   * - ``_hash``
+     - A string containing the hash of the entity's content.
+This value is used to decide when an entity has changed.

+       *This field is used by entities stored in datasets.*
+     -

    * - ``_previous``
      - A pointer back to the previous version of this entity.
 The value refers to the ``_updated`` field of the previous version.
-Optional.
 If the field is missing or the value is ``null``, then there exists no previous version.

+       *This field is used by entities stored in datasets.*
+     -

    * - ``_ts``
      - This the real-world timestamp for when the entity was added to the datasource.
 The value is an integer representing the number of seconds since epoch (January 1st 1970 UTC).
 This field is used only for informal purposes.

-Optional.
+       *This field is used by entities stored in datasets.*
+     -

 Standard datatypes